 The Company uses its historical volatility over the expected life of the stock option award to estimate the expected volatility of the price of its common stock.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the term of our employee stock options.
-The impact of expected dividends (\$0.10 per share in each of the first three quarters of fiscal 2016 and \$0.08 per share for each quarter during fiscal 2015) is also incorporated in determining the estimated value per share of employee stock option grants.
+The impact of expected dividends (\$0.10 per share in each quarter of fiscal 2016) is also incorporated in determining the estimated value per share of employee stock option grants.
 Such dividends are subject to quarterly board of director approval.
 The Company's expected life of stock option grants is 5.6 years for non-officers and 7.7 years for officers.
 The Company uses its historical volatility over the expected life of the stock option award to estimate the expected volatility of the price of its common stock.
 The Company reviews the underlying assumptions related to stock-based compensation at least annually.